heyrya/kahuna-app/README.md

 ##Description
 The project uses the MVC architecture.

+##Instructions
 The agent needs to register first.
-Once completed, the agent needs to sign in to have the token for a specified amount of time that the token is available.
+Once registration completed, the agent needs to sign in in order to have the required token for a specified amount of time available.
 The agent cam do a number of requests for a number  of actions such as creating products, getting the products, viewing the tickets assigned to him and reply to them, etc.

 ##Dependicies